MAP In Action

 Amish children are not allowed to have more than an eighth grade education.
 One of the first things we try to do when an Amish person leaves their culture, is help him/her get their GED.
 Some have gone on to college in order to further their education in either the business world, or in a greater understanding of the Bible.

 The Bible Club is a correspondence-through-the-mail program that helps Amish children and adults become more confident in their spiritual walk.
-This program reaches into 30 states and Canada.
+This program reaches into 47 states as well as Canada.
 MAP offers 28 different Bible study courses that cover ages 5 years old through adult.
-Since 2001, more then 20,000 Amish children and adults have enrolled in the SonLight Club program.
+Since 2001, over 74,000 Amish children and adults have enrolled in our Bible Club program.

 Every year, several hundred students write to tell us that they received Jesus as Savior because of a lesson that they completed.
 This ministry also offers an awards program that allows the students to earn points.
 We keep a record of all points earned, and then send them the appropriate awards, based on the points they have earned.